Managing Chronic Pain

 How can we help?

-Our Exercise Physiologist helped many people to effectively manage long-standing muscle, joint and neurological pain, improving their general function and significantly improving their quality of life.
-This includes people with conditions such as fibromyalgia and medically-diagnosed chronic pain and chronic regional pain syndromes.
+Our experienced Exercise Physiologist’s have helped their clients to effectively manage long-term joint and muscle pain, improving their general function and significantly improving their quality of life.
+This includes complex conditions such as fibromyalgia, medically-diagnosed chronic pain and chronic regional pain syndromes.

 What did you achieve from our Exercise Physiology program